-Samsung supersizes Galaxy Note, adds more air gestures
+Samsung's new Galaxy Note ditches headphone jack, adds more air gestures

 And Samsung pushes the fact you can use its "Dex" software to plug a Note into a full-size monitor, and connect it to a full-size keyboard, giving you a PC on the move (Dex formerly required a $200 docking station; now you only need a monitor that can take a USB-C cable - there's also an adapter - plus a keyboard that supports Bluetooth).

 The Note's pen stylus has also got smarter.
 Before, you could click it the S Pen to forward through sides.
-Now, you can wave it like a wand to wireless adjust the volume on a video, or skip forward or back through footage.
+Now, you can wave it like a wand to wireless adjust the volume on a video, or skip forward or back through footage, among other new "air gestures".

 On the software side, Samsung has ditched its own email client in favour of including Microsoft's Outlook as its default email and calendaring app.